dmitrykudinov/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image3]

-- Good results were shown by filterred SATURATION channel:
+- Good results were shown by filtered SATURATION channel:

 ![alt text][image4]

-- Light channel is a promising one, but in time alloted, I didn't have a chance to find a good application for it, as it produces a lot of noise which needs to be filtered out through AND-combination with something else:
+- Light channel is a promising one, but in time allotted, I didn't have a chance to find a good application for it, as it produces a lot of noise which needs to be filtered out through AND-combination with something else:

 ![alt text][image5]